 - Student is unable to complete the program within the allotted time frame.

 The student is suspended from federal financial aid eligibility only and may not receive additional financial aid funds.
 However, s/he may continue enrollment at this University either without any financial assistance or, if eligible, with the assistance of private loans.
 The Financial Aid Office can supply the student with additional information regarding these loans.

 A student who fails to meet the University's satisfactory academic progress standard will be informed in writing by the Financial Aid Office that financial aid has been suspended until such time as the student is again in compliance with SAP guidelines.
 The letter will include instructions regarding the appeal process.

 Students may appeal loss of eligibility for financial aid.
 Instructions for submitting a Satisfactory Academic Progress Appeal are available on the Web for students wishing to have their aid reinstated.
 The appeal must be filed by the deadline specified in the letter of suspension, even if the student believes an error has been made in his/her case.
-The completed appeal must be submitted to the director of financial aid, who will present it to the Financial Aid Appeals Committee.
+The completed appeal must be submitted to the director of financial aid, who will present it to the SAP Appeals Committee.
 The Financial Aid Office will notify the student in writing within five business days following the decision by the appeals committee.